SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Blog/Posts/how-the-swift-package-index-project-got-started.md

----
-date: 2021-05-05 12:00
-title: How the Swift Package Index project got started because of a button
-description: How did the Swift Package Index project get started, and why does a button feature so prominently in the story?
-Read on to find out.
----

 It’s been [one year since we made the first commit](https://twitter.com/_sa_s/status/1386033811348197380) on the [Swift Package Index repository](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server), and we think that deserves a little celebration!